MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 - Type **_ctrl \`_** (the back tick button, usually on the key with the ~ (tilde)).

-#### Practice:
- Since you should now have Git installed on your machine, run the ```git --version``` command in your terminal.
+Since you should now have Git installed on your machine, run the ```git --version``` command in your VSC terminal.
 It should return the version installed.
 If you get a version number returned, then good job!

 ## Step 4: Fork the Hackathon_2020 repository